Rockyheer/Fake-News-Detection/README.md

 ## Future steps
 * Curating a dataset with more features to improve the accuracy of our model.
-* Making the project more userfriendly by deploying it as an efficient GUI.
+* Completing the model deployment on heroku, making the project more userfriendly.
 * Testing out more algorithms.